+SIdE Postgraduate course on:

+Panel Data Econometrics: theory and applications 2020

+Bertinoro, 23 - 29 agosto 2020

+Coordinator:

+Maria Elena Bontempi

+University of Bologna, Department of Economics, Strada Maggiore 45, 40125 Bologna

+e-mail: mariaelena.bontempi@unibo.it

+website: https://sites.google.com/site/mariaelenabontempi/home

+Lecturers:

-SIdE Postgraduate course on: Panel Data Econometrics: theory and applications Bertinoro, 9-14 July 2018 Coordinator Maria Elena Bontempi University of Bologna, Department of Economics Strada Maggiore 45 40125 Bologna e-mail: mariaelena.bontempi@unibo.it website: https://sites.google.com/site/mariaelenabontempi/home Lecturers Maria Elena Bontempi, University of Bologna Roberto Golinelli, University of Bologna Irene Mammi, University of Venezia Ca' Foscari Requirements Basic knowledge of econometrics to a level comparable with Introductory Econometrics SIDE course.
-Examples of reference are represented by: Chapt.
-1, 2, 3, 4, 5, 6 Verbeek M., A guide to Modern Econometrics, 4th ed, Wiley. or chapt.
-1-6, 8, 15 in Wooldridge J. M., Introductory Econometrics, a Modern Approach, 5th ed.
-Course outline, objectives and learning outcomes The aim of the course is to provide an overview, both methodological and applied, of econometric models for panel data, where observations are available at least at two dimensions; panel datasets can be intended as both time-series cross-sectional data (CSTS) and hierarchical data with observations at higher- and lower-levels.
+Maria Elena Bontempi, University of Bologna Roberto Golinelli, University of Bologna Irene Mammi, University of Venezia Ca' Foscari Requirements Basic knowledge of econometrics to a level comparable with Introductory Econometrics SIDE course.
+Examples of reference are represented by: Verbeek M. (2017), A guide to Modern Econometrics, 5th ed, Wiley, Ch.
+1, 2, 3, 4, 5, 6 or Wooldridge J. M. (2016), Introductory Econometrics, a Modern Approach, 6th ed., Cengage, Ch.
+1-6, 8-9, 15 Course outline, objectives and learning outcomes Nowadays panel datasets, intended as both time-series cross-sectional data (CSTS) and multilevel data with observations at higher- and lower-levels, permeate the empirical research on many topics, going from classical economics towards behavioral and political economy.
+The aim of the course is to provide an overview, both methodological and applied, of econometric models for panel data, where observations are available at least at two dimensions.
 During the course, to ease the comprehension and to introduce important topics, N will indicate individuals (cross-sections) and T will denote temporal periods (time-series).
 The first part of the course relates to micro panel data (where N is larger than T).
-After introducing the classical fixed and random effects models with emphasis to their pros and cons, we will discuss about endogeneity of explanatory variables, intended both as correlation with individual heterogeneity and as correlation with idiosyncratic shocks (due to simultaneity, measurement errors, dynamics).
+After introducing the classical fixed and random effects models with emphasis to their pros and cons, we will discuss about endogeneity of explanatory variables, intended both as correlation with individual heterogeneity (the heterogeneity bias) and as correlation with idiosyncratic shocks (due to simultaneity, measurement errors, dynamics).
 The instrumental variables estimator, such as the Generalized Method of Moments (GMM), is at the core of this part.
 The second part of the course relates to macro panel data (where T is larger than N).
 The main issues will be non-stationarity and cointegration, analyzed and discussed in the light of parameters' heterogeneity and cross correlated effects.
 At each step of the course, the methodologies will be accompanied by hands-on empirical applications with an econometric software.
 At the end of the course, participants will be able to critically evaluate the empirical literature based on panel data, and to model and estimate their own issue of interest, according to the problems at hand: static versus dynamic approaches, heterogeneity and clustering, exogeneity versus endogeneity of covariates, GMM, unit roots and long/short run relationships.
 Reference textbooks for the course: